9 Insider Tips for Travelling to Marbella (Do’s and Dont’s)

 I’ve never had any issues with safety in Marbella, but it’s always good practice to keep an eye on your bag or phone in crowded areas like Puerto Banus.

-During the peak season, you’ll see more police patrolling the busiest streets so it reduces the chances of pickpocketing.
+During the peak season, you’ll see more police patrolling the busiest streets, which reduces the chances of pickpocketing.

 Pick your accommodation wisely